 (The fog starts to enter again.
 ALICIA runs to the wall and finds a switch, and turns it on.
 ROSA is standing in the distance looking at herself in the hand mirror.
 ALICIA sees her and ROSA runs again and disappears.
-Then ROSA reappears in another spot and disappears again.
-An ARMADILLO is sitting on a stool.
+Then ROSA reappears in another spot and disappears again, An ARMADILLO is sitting on a stool.
 A bright light shines on the ARMADILLO's face.)

 ARMADILLA (Texas accent).
 The sun dances on my face.
 I know if I gaze at the faraway ball-of-fire it'll burn my eyes.
 But I can't help it.
 I like it.
 I like it a lot.
 It feels so good on me.
-I love the mystery of-

-VOICE (off, Spanish accent).
-Don't sit in the sun!
-It'll wrinkle your face.

-ARMADILLA (continuing Texas accent throughout).
-I don't care.

-VOICE (off).
-Don't look at the sun!
-You'll go blind!

-ARMADILLA.
-I don't care if I go blind.

-VOICE (off).
-Don't smile!

-ARMADILLA.
-Why not?

-VOICE (off).
-A young lady doesn't smile too wide.
-They'll think she's asking for it.

-ARMADILLA.
-I am asking for it.
-(A slap is heard, ARMA-DILLA reacts.
-She then goes back to facing the sun.
-She opens her eyes, and rubs them for a few moments.
+(She opens her eyes, and rubs them for a few moments.
 She looks at the sun again, and then looks away.
 Purple, green, pink dots of light start to float around her.
 The colorful lights swing to the direction she faces.)
 Floating amoebas, within the spots of refracted corneal light images.
 My delightful friends.
 There you are.
 You always come when I need you.
 (The lights dance before her.
 Some go on her.)

-VOICE (off).
-Don't look at the sun!

-ARMADILLA.
-But I love the colorful spots.

-VOICE (off).
-You'll put a hole in your eyes.

-ARMADILLA.
-So...A bright blue light, now green.
+A bright blue light, now green.
 Now bright pink.
 Any color I want.
 I just think of it.
 And the demon amoebas appear in a hazy splotch.
 See their brown arms extend outward?
 Spots, amoebas, then more spots.
 The amoebas look like...amoebas!
 The kind you see on a slide with a microscope.
 Well, just a bit different.
 How else can you describe what very few people see?

-ALICIA.
-They say it's from the amniotic fluid that got in the fetus' eyes when they opened in the womb.
-(She can't believe she said that.)

-ARMADILLA.
-Really?
-That was interesting...Ah, you dance before my eyes when I'm in rage.
+Ah, you dance before my eyes when I'm in rage.
 You descend to my nose, and then lift again as I blink my eyes.
 You, the lights, that dance before my eyes when I need you.
 (To ALICIA.)
 Who are you?

 ALICIA.
 Alicia.
 Who are you?
 ARMADILLA.
 Did the spots go?
 ALICIA.
 I think they did.